Ker CM rules out Education Minister's resignation; UDF boycotts Assembly proceedings | Politics

 - India

-Kerala Chief Minister Pinarayi Vijayan on Thursday ruled out the resignation of General Education Minister V Sivankutty over a case related to the infamous ruckus incident in the Assembly in 2015, following which the opposition boycotted the House proceedings for the day even as youth outfits intensified street protests across the state seeking his removal.
+(Eds: Minor edit in para 17) Thiruvananthapuram, Jul 29 (PTI): Kerala Chief Minister Pinarayi Vijayan on Thursday ruled out the resignation of General Education Minister V Sivankutty over a case related to the infamous ruckus incident in the Assembly in 2015, following which theoppositionboycotted the House proceedings for the day even as youth outfits intensified street protests across the state seeking his removal.

-The House witnessed noisy scenes during the zero-hours when the opposition moved a notice for an adjournment motion demanding a discussion over the apex court verdict and the resignation of Sivankutty, one of the accused in the case.
+The House witnessed noisy scenes during the zero hour when the opposition moved a notice for an adjournment motion demanding a discussion over the apex court verdict and the resignation of Sivankutty, one of the accused in the case.

 They said it was 'unjust' for Sivankutty to continue as a minister even after the apex court had made it clear that the Marxist leader should face judicial trial and the Chief Minister should be ready to either seek his resignation or remove him from the position on moral grounds.